rorrim-rorrim/eden-alt/docs/user/Architectures.md

 ## macOS

 macOS is relatively stable, with only the occasional crash and bug.
 Compatibility may suffer due to the MoltenVK layer, however.
-Do note that building the GUI version with Qt versions higher than 6.7.3 will cause mysterious bugs, Vulkan errors, and crashes; we recommend you build with 6.7.3 (via aqtinstall) or earlier as the CI does.
+Do note that building the GUI version with Qt versions higher than 6.7.3 will cause mysterious bugs, Vulkan errors, and crashes, alongside the cool feature of freezing the entire system UI randomly; we recommend you build with 6.7.3 (via aqtinstall) or earlier as the CI does.

 ## *BSD, Solaris

 BSD and Solaris distributions tend to lag behind Linux in terms of Vulkan and other library compatibility.
 For example, OpenIndiana (Solaris) does not properly package Qt, meaning the recommended method of usage is to use `eden-cli` only for now.
+Solaris also generally works better with OpenGL.

 AMD GPU support on these platforms is limited or nonexistent.

-Solaris generally works better with OpenGL.

 ## VMs